IWMLC/complexityMeaning/README.md

 This repository comprises the data, scripts and additional statistics for the interpreation of complexity measures as described in the related publication

-* Ehret, Katharina, Alice Blumenthal-Dramé, Christian Bentz and Aleksandrs Berdicevskis (in preparation).
+* Ehret, Katharina, Alice Blumenthal-Dramé, Christian Bentz and Aleksandrs Berdicevskis (submitted).
 "Meaning and measures: Interpreting and evaluating the meaning of complexity metrics."

 The publication links research on corpus linguistics, language typology and cognitive linguistics research, and specifically contributes to the sociolinguistic-typological debate on language complexity.

-ADD SOME MORE DETAIL HERE.
+This debate has to a very large extent been motivated by the question of whether all languages are equally complex, and if not, which language-external parameters affect the distribution of complexity across languages.
+To address this and other questions, a panoply of different metrics and approaches has been put forward to measure the complexity of languages and language varieties.
+Against this backdrop the publication addresses three major gaps in the literature by discussing statistical, theoretical and methodological problems related to the interpretation of complexity measures.

 ### Overview and description of folders and files

-Describe if applicable.
+To be posted shortly.

 ### Code

-Insert code with examples etc. if applicable
+To be added shortly.

 ### References